mongodb/docs/source/includes/fact-get-help-menu.rst

-View links for documentation, contact support, community forums, product feedback, and a :guilabel:`Replay Product Tour` button to trigger the onscreen tutorial of the user interface.
+View links for documentation, contact support, community forums, product feedback.
+The menu also includes a :guilabel:`Replay Product Tour` button to trigger the onscreen tutorial of the user interface.